-- Chop to desired size.
+- Chop to the desired size.

-To sauté: cook garlic and onions in a pan with a bit of oil, when the onions are translucent add the chopped Swiss chard.
+This is an easy way to sauté Swiss chard: cook garlic and onions in a pan with a bit of oil, when the onions are translucent add the chopped Swiss chard.
 Cook until tender, anywhere from 7 to 10 minutes.

 As with all dark leafy greens you'll want to add a citrusy component which will jazz up the flavor but, more importantly, will help your body absorb the iron in the greens.
 This could be a squeeze of fresh lemon juice at the end, the addition of segmented oranges, or even sliced mango if you are into sweet and savory combos.